Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 `imports: <https://docs.soliditylang.org/en/latest/path-resolution.html#imports>`_ and
 `solc remappings <https://docs.soliditylang.org/en/latest/path-resolution.html#imports>`_ as well regular Solidity code.

 Here is the contract we'll be parsing.
-As you can see, it defines contract TestContract, which inherits from Ownable, uses the inherited ``onlyOwner`` modifier and does some simple function calls:
+As you can see, it defines contract TestContract, which inherits from Ownable;
+uses the inherited ``onlyOwner`` modifier; and does some simple function calls:

 .. code-block:: solidity
    :caption: TestContract.sol